 CSSP – Berlin Center for Integrative Mediation

 CSSP – Berlin Center for Integrative Mediation is a registered NGO in Germany.
 The organisation is headquartered in Berlin, with local offices in Kosovo and Bosnia and Herzegovina.
-The organisation was founded in 2005 through a parliamentary resolution in the German Bundestag as a “Lessons Learned” project, which drew lessons from Prof. Dr. Christian Schwarz-Schilling’s work as the International Mediator in Bosnia and Herzegovina (1995 – 2004).
+The organisation was founded in 2005 as a “Lessons Learned” project, which drew lessons from Prof. Dr. Christian Schwarz-Schilling’s work as the International Mediator in Bosnia and Herzegovina (1995 – 2004).

 Integrative Mediation originated as a methodology from Prof. Dr. Schwarz-Schilling and his advisory team.
 The approach has evolved over the years and is further developed by members of the CSSP Team.

-From 2005 until 2010, CSSP worked primarily in the post-war Balkans (Kosovo, Bosnia and Herzegovina, Macedonia (FYROM) and Serbia).
-During the last two years, CSSP’s outreach expanded to transitional societies in the Middle East & North Africa (MENA) and to South Asia (Nepal).
+Until 2010, CSSP worked primarily in the post-war Balkans (Kosovo, Bosnia and Herzegovina, Macedonia (FYROM) and Serbia).
+Since 2010 CSSP’s outreach expanded to transitional societies in the Middle East & North Africa (MENA), South Asia, Eastern Europe and the South Caucasus.

-CSSP operates multi-track, working with political and community leaders, influential academics, religious and NGO leaders as well as with civil society actors, individuals, business communities and media representatives.
-Additionally, CSSP tries to reach out to all tracks and to international actors in order to draw attention to local developments and initiatives, gather support and promote cooperation.
+CSSP operates multi-track, working with political and community leaders on different tracks, influential academics, religious and NGO leaders as well as with civil society actors, individuals, business communities and media representatives.
+Additionally, CSSP tries to reach out to international actors in order to draw attention to local developments and initiatives, gather support and promote cooperation.